Blank Space (small)

 (text and background only visible when logged in)

 As of Oct.
-20, the U.S. government is entering its fourth week of the federal shutdown.
-The impasse is delaying payment for federally funded research activities at Georgia Tech.
-As a result, Institute leadership will begin to implement cost-saving strategies, effective today, Oct.
+20, the U.S. government was entering its fourth week of the federal shutdown.
+The impasse was delaying payment for federally funded research activities at Georgia Tech, which represent more than $100 million per month in expenses.
+As a result, Institute leadership began to implement cost-saving strategies, effective Oct.
 20, across the entirety of Georgia Tech, regardless of funding source.

-The goal is to slow spending to preserve cash, maintain essential campus operations, and fulfill our academic and research mission as we navigate the federal government shutdown.
+The goal was to slow spending to preserve cash, maintain essential campus operations, and fulfill our academic and research mission as we navigated the federal government shutdown.

 Beginning on Oct.
-20, the following activities will be significantly limited:
+20, the following activities were significantly limited:

 • Purchases, major contracts, and other significant non-personnel spending.